 - Public Key Superstructure – a family of enhancements to transform PKI, including such original concepts as “Relationship Certificates” and the “Security Printer” model for PKI operations

-- a novel statistical model for quantifying Return on Security Investment, since adopted by the US Department of Defence.
+- a novel statistical model for quantifying Return on Security Investment, adopted by the US Department of Defence.